urschrei/geojson_d3/README.md

 ## Use
 `geojson_d3` takes one mandatory argument: a file containing valid GeoJSON.
 Polygon and / or MultiPolygon geometries can be included as a `Feature,` or a `Geometry`, or a`FeatureCollection` or `GeometryCollection` – you may also mix the two geometries in a `FeatureCollection` or `GeometryCollection`.

+- No assumptions are made concerning the existing winding order
+    - output will always be D3-compliant winding order
 - Processing of nested `GeometryCollection`s is supported, [but you shouldn't be using those](https://tools.ietf.org/html/rfc7946#section-3.1.8)
 - Empty geometries or collections will be left unaltered
 - Geometries which are already in "`D3`" format will be left unaltered